 Lijao Office Development

-Our proposal for this headquarters office building in China uses the industrial history of its tenant, a port authority, with the context and its needs for control of heat and humidity to provide a unique architecture.
+This headquarters office building in China draws on the industrial history of its tenant with the environmental needs for control of heat and humidity to define its architecture.

-Understanding the ancient principles of Feng Shui, we softened the corners of the tower and set out double and triple height winter gardens to provide natural air movement around these terraces.
-The office spaces inside benefit from four gardens at each level that help to bring the green landscape at the base of the tower up through its height.
+Understanding the ancient principles of Feng Shui, we softened the corners of the tower and set out double and triple height winter gardens providing natural air movement around the floors.
+The office spaces inside each have four gardens, representing the four winds at each level that help the building to breathe and softening the ordinarily harsh architecture of offices.

 The facades are designed to work with their orientation, the shading angle and depth changing from face to face.
-The natural wind direction from the tower runs down the facade and across water located around its base helping to provide natural evaporative cooling to the street level.
-The public buildings located around the base sit in the water and use reflection off the surface to add to their already dramatic setting.
+The natural wind direction is broken up with the shading but also is deliberately channelled down the facade and across water located around the towers base helping to provide natural evaporative cooling to the street level.
+The symbolic use of water reinforcing its relationship with the port authority client.